Email has become an essential tool in today’s email marketing, helping to engage with customers effectively.

 Having a clear opt-in form is a must for GDPR.
 What does this mean?
 It means that you can’t create automatic opt-in in your forms with a preselected checkbox.
 The user is the only one who makes a choice.
 Besides, it is not enough to ensure that your opt-in forms don’t have a positive default selection.
 You also have to have a clear and specific statement of consent.

 You must store a record of proof that you obtained consent from users.
 This record must include user identity, the date when it was given, and what the user has consented to.
 Besides, it is necessary to indicate the methods you use to obtain the consent, the information on whether the user who gave consent later withdrew it, and the legal basis of receiving permission from a user.
+Using a consent management platform such as Usercentrics can help automate the collection, documentation, and secure storage of these records.
+Such tools also assist in helping your consent practices remain compliant with privacy regulations and provide users with transparent options to manage their preferences.

 The GDPR’s primary goal is to protect users.
 That is why you must be honest and clear about the sender’s identity, indicating your actual company address and the nature of the content sent.